 The Bruce and Marjorie Sundlun Scholarship is managed by the Rhode Island Foundation for students who are low-income single parents and who are Rhode Island residents.
 Preference is given to parents currently or previously receiving state aid or those who have been previously incarcerated.
 For more information or to apply, please visit the scholarship provider's website. [...]
 More

 In order to be considered for the BYU Marriott School Single Parent Scholarships, applicants must: be a single parent (mother or father) with custody of dependent child(ren); admitted to one of the programs in the Marriott School; and, remain in good academic standing and will be reevaluated yearly.
 When a student gets married, he/she is no longer eligible for the scholarship.
 For more [...]
 More

 The goal of the Capture the Dream, Inc. Single Parent Scholarship is to help eliminate one of the leading obstacles preventing single parents and minority students from attending college – the soaring cost of tuition.
-We believe when students have the opportunity to attend college, our society thrives.
 We provide talented students with the means to be able to reach a higher education, which helps develop the future leaders of the Bay Area – and the world.
 For more information or [...]
 More

 The Downer-Bennett scholarship is for single-parent students attending the University of New Mexico main campus.
 Eligible applicants must be a continuing undergraduate student, have a cumulative total of at least 12 UNM Main campus credits earned by the end of the fall semester, have a highly competitive cumulative UNM GPA, and enroll in/earn 12 credits each semester at the UNM Main campus for [...]
 More